ScribblingGeek earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 Ordained at the age of 20 at Tōdai-ji, Saichō spent significant time at Mount Hiel (the future site of Enryaku-ji) meditating on Buddhist doctrine, following which he traveled to Tang Dynasty China on an official pilgrimage.
 During the journey, it is believed that he met Kukai, an encounter that developed into a long friendship.

-Of note and as mentioned above, Enryaku-ji became a significant player in Japanese politics in subsequent centuries.
+Of note and as mentioned above, Enryaku-ji became a significant player in national politics in subsequent centuries.
 At its peak, not only was the complex huge, it was home to a powerful army of warrior monks known as sōhei (僧兵).

 This monastic army became so powerful, even leading Japanese warlords feared it.
 In 1571, Oda Nobunaga notoriously attacked and massacred the complex in an effort to squash potential military opposition.
-The monastery, however, ultimately survived the catastrophe and was rebuilt in the early years of the Tokugawa Shogunate.
+The monastery, however, survived the catastrophe and was rebuilt in the early years of the Tokugawa Shogunate.

-In addition, one of the chief advisors of Tokugawa Ieyasu i.e. the first Tokugawa shogun, was a Tendai School priest named Tenkai (天海).
+Last but not least, one of the chief advisors of Tokugawa Ieyasu i.e. the first Tokugawa shogun, was a Tendai School priest named Tenkai (天海).
 In his role as advisor, Tenkai further cemented the role of the Tendai Buddhist School in Japanese pre-modern politics.

 4. Shinran (親鸞), Ad 1173–1263